-Grab the grandkids and go hunting for bugs and insects.
-Take binoculars, a bug house, tweezers (to pick up the bugs), and let the hunt begin!
+Grab your kids/grandkids and go hunting for bugs and insects.
+Take binoculars, a bug house, and tweezers (to pick up the bugs), and let the hunt begin!

 After examining everything “up close and personal,” we let them all go.

-Read books about bugs and insects (below) prior to going on your hunt—it makes the activity more meaningful and helps your grandkids understand bugs better.
+Read books about bugs and insects (below) prior to going on your hunt—it makes the activity more meaningful and helps with understanding bugs better.

 #2: Art: Yarn-wrapped Bugs and Insects

-This is a fun bug project and will teach your grandkids fine motor skills as they wind yarn over a stick or clothespin to create a bug.
+This bug project teaches fine motor skills as your kids/grandkids wind yarn over a stick or clothespin to create a bug.

 Here’s what you need:

-- Sticks: During your bug hunt, look for interesting sticks to use for this art project.
+- Sticks: During your bug hunt, look for interesting sticks.

 - Googly eyes